TotallyWholesome/TotallyWholesome-Mod/docs/eula.md

 ## Amendments:
 The Totally Wholesome Team reserves the right to, at its sole discretion, modify or replace this Agreement at any time.
 If a revision is material, we will provide at least 7 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

+## Disclaimers:
+This modification is unofficial and not supported or affiliated with Alpha Blend Interactive.
+Using this modification might cause issues with performance, security, or stability of the game.

 ## Contact Information:
 If you have any questions about this Agreement, please contact us by creating a ticket on our Discord.